adamdickmeiss/lidi/doc/parameters.rst

 Unix data source
 """"""""""""""""

 The diode-send side gets data from Unix connections.
-It is necessary to specify ip address and port in which Unix connections will be accepted with the following parameter:
+It is necessary to specify the unix socket path with the following parameter:

 .. code-block::